hack-r/pyserpZotero/README.md

   1. Make this into a proper Python library
   2. Make a non-Zotero-specific version
   3. Add other formats, support for middle initials / suffixes
+  4. Logic to clean LaTex code from entries